Length: 2 Days

 Cost of Safety is a 2-day course where participants learn to define the cost of safety and its components within an organizational context.
 Participants also learn to calculate direct and indirect costs of workplace incidents and safety measures.

-Many companies look at safety strictly from a compliance standpoint, looking only to meet bare minimum requirements.
+Many companies view safety strictly from a compliance standpoint, looking only to meet bare minimum requirements.
 While this makes sense given the astronomical number of regulations they must meet, it is ultimately shortsighted.

 Unfortunately, a bare minimum approach often leads to underinvestment in safety, driving up costs later when businesses are forced to use valuable resources reacting to incidents.